Ming dynasty tombs at Beijing

 So the archaeological dig of Wan Li's tomb was considered intolerable.
 The excavators fell victim to Mao's purges of intellectuals and their research only surfaced 25 years later in 1989.
 A good number of finds were taken out and burned as despicable reminders of a bygone age of oppression.
 The fine wooden coffins were just cast aside and picked up by local villagers.
 Two children played with one of the coffins and became trapped inside, both suffocating to death.

-During the Cultural Revolution Red Guards took the three excavated bodies and burned them crying ‘Down with Wan Li, chieftain of the landlord class’ along with a lot of wooden burial goods.
+During the Cultural Revolution Red Guards took the three excavated Imperial skeletons and burned them crying ‘Down with Wan Li, chieftain of the landlord class’ along with a lot of wooden burial goods.
 Mayor Wu Han who instigated the excavation was killed in 1969 after public humiliation before a mass of Red Guards.
 Professor Xia was persecuted and also suffered public humiliation and was sent to a hard labor camp.
 The current government policy is not to excavate any more tombs unless they are threatened with imminent destruction.
-It might seem the curse of Emperor Wan Li did certainly fall on those who came to disturb his peace.
+It certainly does seem that the curse of Emperor Wan Li did fall on those who came to disturb his peace.